retro16/acsi2stm/doc/manual.md

 **WARNING:** Do not attempt any other combination than what is explained here.
 You might damage your product.

-Normal mode, full featured.
-ACSI id 0 to 4
+ACSI id 0 to 4, GemDrive enabled

      _______________________________
     |                     _         |